SubhamDas1997/Employee-management-spring-restAPI/README.md

 # Features
 A backend application with APIs for employee management in any generic business:
   - Basic user authentication check for all API calls
-  - Specific calls such as DELETE, POST etc requires user to have authority by means of appropriate roles
+  - Specific calls such as DELETE, POST etc require users to have authority by means of appropriate roles
   - View, create and delete roles using appropriate fetch methods
   - View, update, create and delete user details using appropriate fetch methods
   - View, update, create, delete and sort employee details using appropriate fetch methods